kylasweb/GES/VERCEL-SETUP.md

 # Quick Vercel Setup Checklist

+## ⚠️ IMPORTANT: File Upload Fix Required

+**File uploads were failing** because Vercel's serverless functions have a read-only filesystem.
+This has been fixed by implementing **Vercel Blob Storage**.

+### What Changed:
+- ✅ Installed `@vercel/blob` package
+- ✅ Updated upload routes to use cloud storage instead of local filesystem
+- ✅ Logo/Favicon uploads now work on Vercel
+- ✅ Media library uploads now work on Vercel

+**📖 See `BLOB-STORAGE-SETUP.md` for detailed setup instructions**

+---

 ## ✅ Minimum Required Environment Variables

 Copy these to your Vercel dashboard (Project → Settings → Environment Variables):